 Bunyad Foundation has successfully implemented nineteen projects in eighteen districts of the Punjab province.
-These projects were able to reach 212,698 women, aiming to raise awareness about women rights, and the opportunities they could avail to assist their socioeconomic empowerment.
+These projects were able to reach 212,698 women, aiming to raise awareness about women rights, and the opportunities they could avail to assist their socio-economic empowerment.

 The prevailing patriarchal culture in Pakistan generates a restrictive and oppressive environment for women, who are considered derogatory or inferior relative to their male counterparts.
 Moreover, it is not considered acceptable for women to have a place beyond the home, as a result of which women remain uneducated.
-Women find themselves unable to raise their voice to protect themselves from physically or emotionally violent men, and are unable to fight for their rights.
+Women find themselves unable to raise their voice to protect themselves from physically or emotionally violent men and are unable to fight for their rights.
 In Islam, women are awarded a high status.
-Women in the Prophet PBUH’s life were educated, employed, and treated with utmost respect.
-In Pakistan, however, the society remains discriminatory against women, who constitute more than fifty percent of the total population.
-Simply, the slanted perception that a daughter has not role to play in the family matters, results in violence and discrimination against them.
+Women in the Prophet PBUH’s life were educated, employed, and treated with the utmost respect.
+In Pakistan, however, society remains discriminatory against women, who constitute more than fifty percent of the total population.
+Simply, the slanted perception that a daughter has no role to play in the family matters, results in violence and discrimination against them.

 What We Do:

 Bunyad Foundation advocates for the fundamental rights of women, particularly in the educational and economic sectors.
 In this regard, the Foundation has implemented nineteen projects in eighteen districts of the Punjab province and reached 212,698 women to raise awareness about women rights.
-These interventions were made solely in far-flung rural areas where women has least opportunities and information can be empowered.
+These interventions were made solely in far-flung rural areas where women have the least opportunities and information can be empowered.